caramelslice/GettingAndCleaningdataA2/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should create one R script called run_analysis.R that does the following.

-### Merges the training and the test sets to create one data set.
+Note that I've removed the space in the folder name --> UCIHARDataset UCIHARDataset is the data that contains the raw datasets.
+Only these following files were used: features.txt
+X_train.txt
+X_test.txt
+subject_test.txt
+subject_train.txt
+y_test.txt
+y_train.txt

-The dataframe merge was merged based on the following picture found on our discussion form https://coursera-forum-screenshots.s3.amazonaws.com/ab/a2776024af11e4a69d5576f8bc8459/Slide2.png There is also a copy of the image called "DF_GUIDELINE.png" in the same directory
+The raw data files were merged based on the following picture found on our discussion form https://coursera-forum-screenshots.s3.amazonaws.com/ab/a2776024af11e4a69d5576f8bc8459/Slide2.png There is also a copy of the image called "DF_GUIDELINE.png" in the same directory.
+The finaltidy.txt is merged and shaped into one dataset base on the depicated guideline.

-### Extracts only the measurements on the mean and standard deviation for each measurement.
-### Uses descriptive activity names to name the activities in the data set
-### Appropriately labels the data set with descriptive variable names.
-### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for ### each activity and each subject.
+The merged dataset does not include the inertial folder.
+Because a subsequent steps calls on us to get rid of all the variables that are not to do with mean or standard deviation (worked out from the column names- the features).

+The step-by-step instructions on the data merging process are included in the run_analysis.R file.